 R408.1 Scope.
 This section establishes additional efficiency credits package options to achieve additional energy efficiency in accordance with Section R401.2.5.

 R408.2 Additional energy efficiency credits requirementspackage options.
-Two Aadditional efficiency package options for compliance with Section R401.2.1 are set forth in Sections R408.2.1 through R408.2.5. measures shall be selected from Table R408.2 that meet or exceed ten credits.
+Two Aadditional efficiency package options for compliance with Section R401.2.1 are set forth in Sections R408.2.1 through R408.2.5. measures shall be selected from Table R408.2 that meet or exceed a total of ten credits.
 Each measure selected shall meet the relevant subsections of Section R408 and receive credit as indicated in the Table for the specific Climate Zone.
 Interpolation of credits between measures shall not be permitted.

 TABLE R408.2